ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-### Domains
+### Apps

-A domain is an app that would like to request access to app keys, crypto app, eth but not only.
+An app is a website (or other) that would like to request access to app keys, crypto app, eth but not only.
+We map uniquely apps to their domains (ens domain but can be other).

 #### Domain's UID
 ens domain